Saturday, March 28, 2026

 Monday, March 2, 2026

-Undercover Dark Chococale + Sea Salt Quinoa Crisps
+Undercover Dark Chocolate + Sea Salt Quinoa Crisps

 These are very trendy in the nut-allergy social media space (lol), to the point where they're even being offered on flights (c.f. other delightful nut free snacks that have become similarly popular, like biscoff cookies, stroopwafels, and... pretzels).
 So I finally checked 'em out.
 Quinoa is a nice allergy-free grain with a good cronch, chocolate and salt are always delicious, so it's a tasty sweet treat.
 It's definitely more dark choco than quinoa, but the shape/airiness is fun (like a rice krispie treat x non-pareil hybrid), and there's no legumes.
 Flavorwise this flavor at least is really nothing new, but if you want a little cronch in your salty pre-portioned dark choco, it's a good option.
 I will try the other varieties because I want to support such endeavors!